memfault/interrupt/_drafts/advanced-gdb.md

 Better yet, you can build a [Project CLI using Invoke]({% post_url 2019-08-27-building-a-cli-for-firmware-projects %}) which wraps the GDB invocation into an `invoke debug` command.

-This ensures that everyone working on the project has the lastest set of configuration flags and [GDB Python scripts]({% post_url 2019-07-02-automate-debugging-with-gdb-python-api %}) to accelerate their debugging.
+This ensures that everyone working on the project has the latest set of configuration flags and [GDB Python scripts]({% post_url 2019-07-02-automate-debugging-with-gdb-python-api %}) to accelerate their debugging.

 ## Source Files